 No access was available to any sub-floor areas.

-Roof spaces are only entered into where deemed safe and reasonable to do so.
-In keeping with health and safety legislation, roof voids are entered and inspected where secure flooring is provided.
-Our inspection of the roof void area was restricted due to partial flooring, insulation material laid between the ceiling joists and the storage of personal belongings.
+Roof space was only entered where deemed safe and reasonable to do so.
+In keeping with Health and Safety Legislation, roof voids were entered and inspected where secure flooring in provided, however due to the location of the access hatch within a hall cupboard only a limited inspection from the hatch was undertaken in this instance.
+Our inspection was further restricted due to timber linings, flooring, and installation materials.

-We were not able to fully inspect all areas of boundary walls and fences due to garden vegetation and restricted access.

-Some areas of the external building fabric including some roof pitches and chimneys were not fully or closely inspectable from the surrounding ground level.
-Flat roof coverings were not inspectable.
+Some areas of the external building fabric including some roof pitches and the chimney were not fully or closely inspectable from the surrounding ground level.